 Table 10 shows the incidental take calculated for the Fountain Darter in the Comal system and San Marcos system (San Marcos River and Spring Lake) relative to HCP mitigation and restoration activities as well as the HCP measures and drought.
-In all instances the percentage of impacted areas was less than 10% of the total occupied habitat and thus the 25th percentile density was applied to each reach.

 It is important to keep the two categories (HCP mitigation / restoration and HCP measures / drought) separate in the analysis.
 The rationale is that HCP mitigation and restoration activities have a mandate to stay under 10% of the total occupied habitat or cease.
 Additionally, there is another clause in Item M of the ITP that these activities should cease under certain low-flow triggers if undesirable impacts are encountered.
 As such, any impacts from the HCP measures or drought should be calculated independently for an accurate comparison in future drought years.